Gerald Washington (boxer)

-Gerald Washington (born 23 April 1982) is an American professional boxer who challenged for the WBC heavyweight title in 2017.
+Gerald Washington (born 23 April 1982) is an American professional boxer.
+He has challenged once for the WBC heavyweight title in 2017.

 Early life

 Washington was born to an African American father and a Mexican American mother, and lived in Mexico for part of his childhood.
 Growing up, Washington played tennis and one season of high school football.
 Washington later served in the United States Navy as a helicopter mechanic Despite having played one season of organized football, he enrolled at Chaffey College in Rancho Cucamonga, California and was an NJCAA All-American as a tight end.
 As a junior, Washington transferred to play for the University of Southern California, where he played tight end as well as defensive end, but had a difficult time staying on the field due to injuries.
 In the NFL, he went undrafted and was a member of the Seattle Seahawks and Buffalo Bills practice squads.

 Professional career

 Early career

-At the somewhat advanced age of 30 Washington made his professional debut in 2012, having had no actual amateur career.
+At the relatively advanced age of 30, Washington made his professional debut in 2012, having had no actual amateur career.

 In his first professional fight, Washington knocked out Blue DeLong at the HP Pavilion in San Jose, California.
 A month later in August, Washington defeated Gary Cobia via 1st-round TKO at the Fantasy Springs Casino in California.
 Washington's first decision win came in his 3rd professional fight against Terrance Perro.
 Perro was knocked down once in round 1, after 4 rounds the scorecards were 40–34, 39–35, and 39–35 in favor of Washington.

-On June 8, 2013, Washington fought 40 year old veteran Sherman Williams (35-12-2, 19 KOs) to an 8-round unanimous decision victory at the Home Depot Center in Carson, California.
+On June 8, 2013, Washington fought 40 year old veteran Sherman Williams (35–12–2, 19 KOs) to an 8-round unanimous decision victory at the Home Depot Center in Carson, California.
 Since 2005, Williams had only lost two of his last thirteen fights.
-The three judges all had it 79-72 in favour for Washington.
-In April 2014, Washington scored a 2nd-round knockout of fellow American Skipp Scott (16-1, 10 KOs).
+The three judges all had it 79–72 in favour for Washington.
+In April 2014, Washington scored a 2nd-round knockout of fellow American Skipp Scott (16–1, 10 KOs).
 There was controversy after the fight as Scott took a knee, but was hit with a body shot after he was on the canvas.
 The stoppage was at 1 minute, 40 seconds of round two.
 Due to the controversy, Scott's team filed a protest to correct the decision.

-Washington fought veteran journeyman Travis Walker (39-11-1, 31 KOs) in June 2014.
+Washington fought veteran journeyman Travis Walker (39–11–1, 31 KOs) in June 2014.
 The fight ended when Washington stopped Walker in round 2, following some hard power shots.
 Walker had trouble getting back up and the referee waved the fight off.
-Two months later, Washington was taken the 8-round distance for the first time when he fought 28 year old Nagy Aguilera (19-8, 13 KOs).
+Two months later, Washington was taken the 8-round distance for the first time when he fought 28 year old Nagy Aguilera (19–8, 13 KOs).
 Washington won on the scorecards 78–74, 78–74, and 77–75.

-Washington next fought in December 2014 against 39 year old journeyman Mike Sheppard (22-17-1, 9 KOs) at the Pechanga Resort & Casino in Temecula, California.
+Washington next fought in December 2014 against 39 year old journeyman Mike Sheppard (22–17–1, 9 KOs) at the Pechanga Resort & Casino in Temecula, California.
 The fight lasted just 1 minute and 26 seconds as Washington dropped Sheppard twice.